 Mitchell Watkins.
 International Relations/Political Economy.
 Dissertation: My dissertation focuses on three questions pertaining to the impact of foreign aid on political institutions and governance in recipient countries.
 The first paper of my dissertation examines the effect of Chinese development assistance on recipient country compliance with Western aid conditionality in Sub-Saharan Africa.
 The findings suggest that development assistance from emerging donors might deter policy reform, particularly in high conditionality sectors such as governance, energy and natural resources, and macroeconomic policy.
 The second paper examines the effect foreign aid on the incidence of political budget cycles in developing democracies.
 The third paper investigates how foreign aid projects impact citizens’ perceptions of institutional trust and government legitimacy using geolocated data on project locations and multiple rounds of the Afrobarometer survey for three Sub-Saharan African countries.
 Status: Ph.D. expected in May 2019.
 Teaching Interests: International relations, international political economy, international institutions and global governance, politics of development.
 Email: email@example.com.
 Web: https://mitchellwatkins.com/

 Rob Williams.
 International Relation.
 Minor: Political Methodology.
 Dissertation: The Geography of Secession (Mark Crescenzi, Stephen Gent, Navin Bapat, Patricia Sullivan, and Santiago Olivella) In my dissertation I ask why some rebel groups fight for secession and independence, while others are willing to use violence to secure more autonomy and self-governance within an existing state.
 Because rebel groups are strategic actors, they realize that military victory or plebiscite is not the end of their political struggle; if they gain independence, they must then create a new state.
 States are territorial entities, and so the trajectory of any new state will be greatly influenced by the resources and challenges its territory holds.
 Knowing this, rebel groups whose territory is more conducive to governance and administration will push for independence, while groups whose territory is less suited will fight for autonomy within the state.
 However, governments are aware of which groups inhabit territories most suitable to secession and employ various measures to try and stop these conflicts before they can begin.
 To test these arguments, I focus on rebel movements tied to ethnic groups with defined homelands.
 By doing so, I am able to exploit geospatial data on population and government activity to compare the governability of subnational territories cross-nationally.
 I also employ agent-based models and qualitative case studies to closely investigate causal mechanisms.
 Status: Ph.D.
 Summer 2019, Postdoctoral Research Associate at Washington University in St. Louis 2019-2020.
-Publications: Political Science Research and Methods (forthcoming).
+Publications: Journal of Open Source Software, Political Science Research and Methods (forthcoming).
 Teaching Interests: Conflict processes and management, terrorism and political violence, quantitative methodology, machine learning.
-Email: email@example.com.
+Email: firstname.lastname@example.org.
 Website: jayrobwilliams.com